 It is certainly true of most purchasers and most ‘independent’ sourcing agents.

 Do you mind that most of your sourcing hires are doing that?
-I suppose if it just meant another 5% on the price of your raw material you are OK, but it also means bad quality, on time delivery, and cost.
+I suppose if it just meant another 5% on the price of your raw material, you are OK?
+However, it also means bad quality, on time delivery, and cost.
 Let me pause and say it is not just purchasing.
 Renaud and Paul are clear on that.

 China Kickbacks and Other Tricks are Contagious